 In addition to buidling models that capture movement or expansion using a set of simple R functions, slendr makes it possible to program more subtle parameters of spatial population dynamics.

-Among such parameters are so called spatial interactions, described in a very detailed way in chapter 15 of SLiM’s extensive manual.
-Describing this functionality is beyond the scope of slendr’s tutorial vignettes such as this one but broadly speaking, slendr implements three different kinds of spatial interactions or dispersal parameters:
+Among such parameters are those governing so-called spatial interactions, described in detail in chapter 15 of SLiM’s extensive manual.
+Describing this functionality is beyond the scope of slendr’s tutorial vignettes such as this one, but broadly speaking, slendr implements three different kinds of parameters influencing spatial interactions and dispersal:

 competition_dist,which signifies the maximum distance at which two individuals can influence each other’s fitness via competition.

-mate_dist, determining how far does an individual pick a potential mate.
+mate_dist, which determines how the maximum distance over which an individual will find a potential mate.

-dispersal_distwhich establishes how far from a parent can offspring migrate until the next generation (when it can potentially become a parent itself).
+dispersal_dist, which establishes how far from a parent offspring can migrate before the next generation (when the offspring potentially becomes a parent itself).
 More accurately, this parameter determines the standard deviation of a normal distribution of such dispersal distances.

 All three parameters can be specified for each simulated population individually in the